MicrosoftDocs/msftdynamicsgpdocs/dynamics-gp/installation/SystemSetup.md

 4. Select the series in which you want this message to appear.
 Messages assigned to All can be used with both the Sales and Purchasing series.

 5. Select a document type from the series you selected.
-This field isn’t available if you selected All as the series.
+This field isn't available if you selected All as the series.

 6. Enter a subject line for the message.
-If you don’t enter a subject for the message, the document number of the transaction you are sending is used.
+If you don't enter a subject for the message, the document number of the transaction you are sending is used.

 You also customize the subject line by adding a field or fields associated